sategie/Quiz-Time/README.md

 ## Credits

-- Idea for shuffling the quiz questions was taken from an article: https://medium.com/@apestruy/shuffling-an-array-in-javascript-8fcbc5ff12c7
+- Idea for shuffling the quiz questions was taken from an article on Medium titled 'Shuffling an Array in Javascript'.
+[See Article Here](https://medium.com/@apestruy/shuffling-an-array-in-javascript-8fcbc5ff12c7)

 - The Open Sans and Roboto fonts used in the project were obtained from Google Fonts